brucou/react-state-driven/README.md

  of state)

 ### Types
-Types contracts can be found in the [repository](https://github.com/brucou/react-state-driven/tree/master/types).
+Types  can be found in the [repository](https://github.com/brucou/react-state-driven/tree/master/types).

 ### Contracts
 - command handlers delegate **all effects on external systems** through the effect handler module